hlouis/infinitegrid-ccc/README.md

     - Direction: Set the scrolling direction (vertical or horizontal).

     - Align: Depending on your requirements, set the alignment for the cells.
-This could be centered, FLEX_START, CENTER or FLEX_End, etc.
+This could be FLEX_START, CENTER or FLEX_End, etc. Refer to [CSS Flexbox (align-items)](https://medium.com/@MakeComputerScienceGreatAgain/understanding-flexbox-a-comprehensive-guide-992bcd5f04de)

     - Padding: Set the padding values for the grid.